 Which countries can receive Payouts?

 Payouts are supported in over 156 countries in over 23 currencies.
 Note that currency restrictions do not allow conversion of Argentine Pesos, Brazilian Real, or Malaysian Ringgit.
 PayPal currency conversion rates apply should the sender or the recipient choose to convert the payments.
-For more information, see the Countries and currency codes.
+For more information, see the International coverage.

 Can I send money in different currencies?